 - Quarterly policy briefings related to PWDs’ socio political and economic inclusion;

 - Production of media initiatives at the national and community level (TV and radio).

-This work is funded under WFD’s global Commonwealth Partnership for Democracy (CP4D) programme to support parliaments in 18 Commonwealth Member States over 2018-2020.
+This work was funded under WFD’s global Commonwealth Partnership for Democracy (CP4D) programme.
+The CP4D programme supported parliaments in 18 Commonwealth Member States between 2018-2020.